 The brake booster is part of the brake assistance system in modern vehicles.
 Its job is to amplify the pressure on the brake fluid when you press the brake pedal.
 This makes braking easier by reducing the effort needed to brake the car effectively.
 So this means that if the brake booster is failing then you should notice a drastic difference in how the brakes perform.

-The symptoms of a bad brake booster include brakes that don't work properly, longer stopping distances, a harder brake pedal and sometimes an engine that cuts out when you brake hard.
+The symptoms of a bad brake booster include brakes that don’t stop the car as effectively as before, longer stopping distances, a harder brake pedal and sometimes an engine that cuts out when you brake hard.

-If you suspect there is something wrong with the brake booster (or master cylinder) on your car, it's obviously very important to get it checked out by a mechanic right away.
+If you suspect there is something wrong with the brake booster (also called the vacuum servo) on your car, it’s very important to get it checked out by a mechanic right away.

 Generally, if the brake booster on your car is faulty then the brake pedal will be harder to push down on.
 The brakes won’t work as well as they should and it will take longer to stop.